 Then beets.
 Now, freshness, quality and quantity of beets directly affect the taste and colour of borscht.
 I like young beets, with leaves attached (if organic I chop and add leaves to the pot as well).

-Sprinkle all veggies with whole wheat flour (cornstarch for gluten free), add tomato sauce and paste, thin out with a few ladles of boiling cabbage broth and let this concoction thicken a bit.
+Sprinkle all veggies with whole wheat flour (cornstarch for gluten free), add tomato sauce and paste (part of my healthy Costco shopping list), thin out with a few ladles of boiling cabbage broth and let this concoction thicken a bit.
 Transfer to the pot.

-Lastly, add beans (I used my own cooked beans instead of expensive BPA free cans) and potatoes.
+Lastly, add beans (learn how to cook dried beans instead of expensive BPA free cans) and potatoes.
 Let everything cook for another half hour, I would say.
 Then season and let borscht sit and flavours marinate.

-I promise Ukrainian borscht recipe would be one of the most delicious and healthiest soups you have ever tried!
+I promise Ukrainian borscht recipe would be one of the most delicious and healthiest soups you have ever tried, just like buckwheat soup.
 Enjoy!